Timor Python: A Toolbox for Industrial Modular Robotics: Numerical Experiments

 \subsection{Model Generation for an Existing Module Set}

-For this experiment, we use the IMPROV module set as introduced in \cite{Althoff2019}, which contains modules of the Schunk LWA 4P\footnote{See footnote \ref{powerball_footnote}} and additional designed modules.
-It contains two so-called powerballs (shown in Fig.~\ref{fig:powerball_frames}), ten static links of varying size and shape, and a base module.
-The work in \cite{Althoff2019} iterates over a pre-selected set of module combinations to find the most suitable one for a specific task.
-For this experiment, we migrated the module data from a previous publication to the Timor-compliant JSON format.
-The module set is provided together with the source code of the experiment and can be used to generate arbitrary assemblies.
-Adapting the guided search implemented in the IMPROV publication, there are 32,768 possible configurations of modules for a 6 degrees-of-freedom robot.
-Leveraging Timor to generate URDF files for all configurations takes 17 minutes on a desktop PC with an Intel i7-11700KF processor (3.2ms on average).
+For this experiment, we use the IMPROV module set as introduced in \cite{Althoff2019}, which is composed of modules of the Schunk LWA 4P robot and additionally designed modules.
+It contains two Powerballs (shown in Fig.~\ref{fig:Powerball_frames}), ten static links of varying sizes and shapes, and a base module.
+By applying Timor's \textit{assembly iterator}, we obtain the 32,768 possible configurations of modules for a six degrees-of-freedom robot as reported in \cite{Althoff2019}.
+Generating URDF files for all of them takes 127 seconds (3.9ms on average).
 Directly transforming an assembly to a Pinocchio-based robot model is equally computationally expensive.
+By providing tens of thousands of kinematic and dynamic models in a standardized format within a matter of minutes, Timor facilitates research on \acp{modrob}.